Due on 27 October, 'Desecration Of Desire' will be Dave Clarke's first album in 14 years

 14 years after Dave Clarke’s second album Devil’s Advocate, his third LP Desecration Of Desire will drop via Skint on October 27.
 A deeply personal affair that expresses Clarke’s widest tastes and influences, the label was launched last week with new single Charcoal Eyes (Glass Tears) featuring cult Seattle singer and writer Mark Lanegan.

 “It is bizarre that this feels like my first album even though it is actually my third,” he writes.
-“Archive One was a collection of singles with some tracks added after three singles had already been released and Devil’s Advocate came at a stressful time of my life that unfortunately forced me heavily behind schedule, the record label gave me (necessary) pressure to get things back on track, I did enjoy making it, but it also felt a bit forced.
-T.D.O.D. on the other hand was started from scratch with myself as the timekeeper and A&R. I decided to write it as I would a book, so the track order you have was also the order in which they were also written, like chapters.
-That is something I always wanted to do, in fact it has been on my mind since Album 2.”
+“Archive One was a collection of singles with some tracks added after three singles had already been released and Devil’s Advocate came at a stressful time of my life that unfortunately forced me heavily behind schedule.
+The record label gave me (necessary) pressure to get things back on track, I did enjoy making it, but it also felt a bit forced.
+Desecration on the other hand was started from scratch with myself as the timekeeper and A&R. I decided to write it as I would a book, so the track order you have was also the order in which they were also written, like chapters.
+That is something I always wanted to do, in fact it has been on my mind since album two.”

-Elsewhere in the sleeve notes, Clarke also points out that no vocal pitch manipulation was involved in the making of Desecration Of Desire and, in his thanks to the label, he explains how he states “not once was I pressured or changed, the album you hear is straight from me, no meddling."
+Elsewhere in the sleeve notes, Clarke also points out that no vocal pitch manipulation was involved in the making of Desecration Of Desire and, in his thanks to the label, he explains that "not once was I pressured or changed, the album you hear is straight from me, no meddling."

 23 years after his seminal Red 1 release, and over 30 years since he began his career as a hip-hop DJ, Desecration Of Desire is shaping up to be one of Clarke’s most exciting creative projects to date.
 Full tracklist and pre-order details below.